briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 <img :src="$withBase('/diagrams/docker-swarm-ec2.png')" alt="docker swarm on ec2">

-## Main Infrastructure Components
+### Main infrastructure and application components

+A. For development I use a 2020 MacBook Pro M1 machine or WSL 2 on Windows 10.
+Using M1 requires indicating which `--platform` to use (`linux/amd64`) since it will try to use a different platform by default for some images.
+Your computer can be used to connect to the application over SSH, or through the public internet via a DNS record that points to the IP address of the EC2 instance running the docker swarm application.

+B. This is GitHub repository that contains the application code for the Django + Vue.js reference application called μblog.
+It is configured to use GitHub Actions for three purposes: running code quality check and units tests, deploying and updating the infrastructure used by the μblog application, and for deploying updates to the μblog application itself.

-A. AWS Cloud Development Kit (CDK) - CDK is a tool that will deploy all of the infrastructure outlined in this diagram to an AWS account.
-CDK is written in TypeScript and can be transpiled to Python and other languages
+C. AWS Cloud Development Kit (CDK) is a tool that will deploy all of the infrastructure outlined in this diagram to an AWS account.
+The AWS account credentials are configured in the GitHub repository.
+The CDK application creates a CloudFormation stack using a construct from the `django-cdk` construct library (see steps a, b and c below).

-B. From your computer you will be able to access the application either through SSH or through a public web address that points to the IP address of the EC2 instance where or docker swarm cluster is running.

-C. The Route 53 A Record is created by CDK when we run `cdk deploy` (`make docker-ec2-deploy`).
-It points to the public IP of the EC2 instance where out application is running.
+D. The first part of our cloud infrastructure defined in the CDK construct is a VPC.

+E. The VPC is configured to have only one public subnet and no NAT Gateways are used (which are provisioned by default when using the VPC construct from CDK).

+F. Elastic File System is used to provide persistent storage for the application including database data, redis data saved to disk and certificate data used for securing traffic to the application.

-D. S3 bucket used for storing static and media assets.
-The EC2 instance has permission to access the bucket.
+G. The S3 bucket is used to store both static files and media files for the Django application.

-E. Elastic Container Registry (ECR) is used to store the docker images that are defined by our application's Dockerfiles.
-There are two Dockerfiles used in the application.
-One is called `backendImage` which includes the Django application.
-The other is called `frontendImage` which includes the Vue.js application and the nginx configuration which routes requests to our application based on the request path.
+H. Elastic Container Registry (ECR) is used to store the container images for the application.
+The application uses a backend image for running Django and celery, as well as a frontend image that uses nginx that serves the static files for our frontend Vue.js application.

-F. Virtual Private Cloud (VPC) that is created by CDK.

-G. Public Subnet that is also created by the CDK.
-It is a partition of our VPC that will contain the docker swarm cluster.

-H. Security Group that allows access from the internet to our application on port 22 (SSH), 80 (HTTP) and 443 (HTTPS).

-I. Elastic Cloud Compute (EC2) instance that is created by CDK.
-This is where most of the complexity of this construct lies.
-The EC2 instance is configured to install docker, start a docker swarm cluster, and deploy the application to the swarm cluster.
-In CDK we define the `UserData` and `CloudFormationInit` scripts that are used to configure the EC2 instance so that no additional manual configuration is required.

-J. `stack.yml` is the docker-compose file that is used to deploy the application to the docker swarm cluster.
-This swarm file is similar to the one used in the DigitalOcean deployment scenario.
-This file is referenced in the CloudFormationInit script and it is downloaded onto our EC2 instance from GitHub.

-K. The docker swarm cluster is started by the CloudFormationInit script.
-This deployment scenario uses a single-node swarm cluster.
-There is no automated scaling, but this would be possible if we were to join additional worker nodes to the swarm cluster.

-L. `traefik-public` is the name of docker network that includes the `traefik` and `web` services.
-This network is `external`, meaning that it is created outside of the `stack.yml`.
-In order for traefik to function properly this network needs to be `external`.

-M. Traefik is the service that handles web requests coming into the EC2 instance.
-It handles SSL termination (HTTPS) and it routes all requests to NGINX.
+I. This is the security group that is used to control access to the EC2 instance that the application runs on.
+CDK makes it very easy to configure the security group so that all parts of the application can communicate with each other securely.

+J. The EC2 instance that runs the application.
+The instance is configured to use Amazon Linux 2 and it is configured to install docker and run our application on startup.

+K. The Route 53 record that points to the public IP address of the EC2 instance.
+This is what allows the application to be accessed from the internet via an address such as `https://app.example.com`.

+L. docker swarm is used as a container orchestration system.
+When the EC2 instance starts up it will enable swarm mode and the EC2 instance because the leader node of a single-node swarm cluster that runs our application.
+Since this infrastructure setup is mainly used for testing and small-scale projects on a small budget on AWS, other nodes are not joined to the swarm node, but this would be possible by changing the CDK construct to use additional EC2 instances that join the swarm cluster as worker nodes on startup.

+M. `stack.yml` is the main stack file that defines the components of the application.
+It uses the frontend and backend images that we build and push to ECR, and it also defines the networks and secrets that the services in the application require.

+N. `traefik-public` is an external network, meaning that we create it outside of the context of the `stack.yml` file and reference it in the `stack.yml`.

+O. Traefik is the "front desk" of the application and it is the first service that traffic to our application is routed through.
+Traefik encrypts application traffic using Let's Encrypt.
+It routes traffic to different services based on the hostname of the incoming request.

+P. Portainer is a container management tool that is used to view logs, open shells, scale processes and more through a web interface.
+It is a very handy tool for debugging applications that are running in docker containers and it also works very well with docker swarm.

-N. `main` is the main network that includes most of the docker swarm services in out application.
+Q. This is the `main` network that most of the application services communicate over.

+R. All application traffic is routed to nginx which does path-based routing.

-O. The Django application is the service that serves the API and admin backend for our application.
-All requests that start with `/api`, `/admin` or `/graphql` are routed to the `backend` services and are served by the Django python application.
+S. All requests that do not start with `/api`, `/admin` or `/graphql` will be served by the index.js file of the static Vue.js application.

-P. `gunicorn` is the webserver that passes requests to the WSGI application.
+T. This is the Django application that handles the other requests that are not served by the Vue.js application.

-Q. NGINX serves three purposes in this deployment scenario.
-First, it routes all requests starting with `/api` or `/admin` to the Django backend application.
-Second, it routes all requests starting with `/static/` or `/media/` to the location where static and media files are stored.
-Third, it serves the Vue.js application frontend application for all other requests, falling back to `index.html`.

-R. Celery worker that processes tasks outside of the request/response cycle of the main Django application server.
-Celery runs the same container that is used in the Django server, but it runs a different process.
-During the request/response cycle, long-running and compute-intensive tasks are offloaded to celery.
-Redis is used as a message broker.
-JSON messages are sent to Redis, and the celery watch Redis for any new tasks that show up and process these tasks.
-Examples of tasks include processing a large file or sending emails.

-S. Postgres is the database that is used to store the data for our application.

-T. Vue.js is the JavaScript framework that is used to build the frontend UI application that consumes the Django API.
+U. gunicorn is the webserver that runs the Django WSGI application and it is the process that runs the application.

-U. Redis is the key-value store that is used for caching and message broker for celery.

-V. `docker stack deploy` is the command that is used to deploy the application into the swarm cluster.
+V. Postgres is the relational database that stores the data for the application.

-W. The source code for this construct is available here: [https://github.com/briancaffey/django-cdk](https://github.com/briancaffey/django-cdk)

-AA.
-GitHub Repository
+W. This is a celery worker that processes asynchronous tasks that the Django web application has sent to the celery broker.

+X. This is the Redis cache that serves as the celery broker and also a caching layer for the Django application.

+Y. This is the CloudFormation service that the application calls when deploying the application through GitHub Actions.
+AWS CLI calls to the CloudFormation service are used to collect information from stack outputs that are configured in the CDK construct.
+These output values include things such as the ECR repository name or the S3 bucket name.

+Z. These are links to GitHub repositories for the infrastructure and application code depicted in this diagram.

 ### Deployment Pipelines

 1. When you push a git tag to GitHub with the pattern `v*`, a GitHub Actions pipeline will be triggered.
 This pipeline is defined in `.github/workflows/deploy.yml` and it either deploys the application infrastructure with CDK, or it builds and pushes new container images to existing ECR repositories and updates the docker stack with `docker swarm update` in an existing CloudFormation stack.

-  Two jobs are defined in the `deploy.yml` workflow.
-To determine which job runs, the workflow

 2. If the condition for deploying with CDK is met, then the CDK stack is either created or updated with `cdk deploy`.